inBeat/inbeat-website/content/top-influencers/instagram/architecture/italy/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Italy In 2023
+title: Top 10 Architecture Instagram Influencers In Italy In 2024
 description: >-
-  Find top architecture Instagram influencers in Italy in 2023.
-Most popular hashtags: #italy #ig #lonelyplanet #italiainunoscatto.
+  Find top architecture Instagram influencers in Italy in 2024.
+Most popular hashtags: #design #italy #amazing.
 platform: Instagram
-hits: 627
+hits: 641
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat has 627 Instagram influencers like this in Italy for you to pitch.
+text_bottom: Our database holds 641 Instagram influencers like this in Italy for you to collaborate.
 profiles:
   - username: "archepidemic26"
     fullname: >-